MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/4-distribute-tables-with-minimal-app-disruption.md

 The `create_distributed_table_concurrently()` function:

 - Doesn't block table writes.
 - Won't work if there are any foreign key constraints where the data doesn't reside on the same node.
-The workaround is to drop any foreign key constraints and recreate them after the data has been distributed.
+The workaround is to drop any foreign key constraints and re-create them after the data has been distributed.
 - Can't be executed inside of a transaction.
 - Drawbacks include the loss of referential integrity during distribution and that it takes longer to execute.